Robust Signal Recovery in Hadamard Spaces: Heteroscedastic Laws of Large Numbers

 In this paper, we follow the analytic approach to Hadamard spaces popularized in the excellent article by Sturm \cite{sturm}.
 For the classical viewpoint on Hadamard spaces via triangle comparison theorems, we recommend the book by Bridson and Häfliger \cite{bridson-haefliner-book}.
 A CAT$(0)$ (or NPC space -- \textbf{N}on-\textbf{P}ositive-\textbf{C}urvature space) is a metric space $(H,d)$ such that for all $x,y\in H$, there is a $m\in H$, such that for all $z \in H$

 The point $m$ can be thought of as a midpoint between $x$ and $y$.
 Intuitively speaking, triangles in CAT$(0)$ spaces are \textit{slimmer} than in Euclidean space.

 A complete CAT$(0)$ space is called a Hadamard space.
 At first glance, this definition might seem somewhat opaque.
 To fully appreciate this definition, we need some notions from metric geometry.
-Let $(X,d)$ be a metric space and denote with $B_{r}(z) = \{x\in X\mid d(x,z) < r \}$ the open ball of radius $r$ around $z\in X$.
-We write $C(x,y)$ for the set of all continuous curves in $X$ from $x$ to $y$, i.e.,
+Let $(H,d)$ be a Hadamard space.
+A minimal geodesic between two points $x,y\in H$ is a continuous map $\gamma: [0,1] \to H$, with $\gamma(0)=x$, $\gamma(1) = y$, and